A to Z of services A B C D E F G H I J K L M N O P R S T U V W Y Z

 Equality Act 2010

 The main provisions of the Equality Act 2010, which provide the basic framework of protection from discrimination, victimisation and harassment, came into force from 1 October 2010.The Act replaces all existing anti-discrimination laws, and extends protection across a number of ‘protected characteristics’.
-These are race, gender/sex, disability, age, sexual orientation, religion or belief, gender reassignment, pregnancy and maternity, and marriage and civil partnership.
+These are race, sex, disability, age, sexual orientation, religion or belief, gender reassignment, pregnancy and maternity, and marriage and civil partnership.
 The Act applies across services and public functions; premises; work; education; associations; and transport provision.

 From 5 April 2011 the public sector equality duty came into force.
-Contained within section 149 of the Equality Act 2010, the general duty (which replaces the previous race, gender, and disability duties) requires those subject to it to have due regard to the need to:
+Contained within section 149 of the Equality Act 2010, the general duty (which replaces the previous race, sex, and disability duties) requires those subject to it to have due regard to the need to:

 • Eliminate unlawful discrimination, harassment and victimisation